enso-org/enso/docs/distribution/launcher.md

 ## Updating the Launcher
 Besides managing Enso versions, the launcher has the ability to also update itself.
-By default it updates to the latest version available, but it also allows downgrades by specifying a version explicitly.
+By default it is updated to the latest version available, but it also allows downgrades by specifying a version explicitly.

 ### Minimal Required Launcher Version